top of page

 All Posts

-An Introduction to the Presidential Cabinet
+An Introduction to the Presidential Cabinet: Part 3

 The presidential Cabinet consists of the vice president and the heads of 15 executive departments.
 It functions as an advisory body to the president of the United States.